 Machine learning has solved with success many mono-task problems, but at the expense of long wasteful training times.
 Meta-learning promises to leverage the experience gained on previous tasks to train models faster, with fewer examples, and possibly better performance.
 Approaches include learning from algorithm evaluations, from task properties (or meta-features), and from prior models.

-Meta-learning from learning curves (accepted to WCCI2022).
+2nd Round of Meta-learning from learning curves (ENDED, accepted to AutoML-Conf 2022).

-Cross-domain meta-learning (to be submitted to NeurIPS'22).
+Cross-domain meta-learning (ENDED, accepted to NeurIPS'22).

 Contact us, if you want to join the organizing team.